simolus3/drift/README.md

     });
   }
 ```
+For custom selects, you should use the `readsFrom` parameter to specify from which tables the query is
+reading.
+When using a `Stream`, moor will be able to know after which updates the stream should emit
+items.
+If you're using a custom query for updates or deletes with `customUpdate`, you should also
+use the `updates` parameter to let moor know which tables you're touching.

 ## Migrations
-moor provides a migration API that can be used to gradually apply schema changes after bumping
+Moor provides a migration API that can be used to gradually apply schema changes after bumping
 the `schemaVersion` getter inside the `Database` class.
 To use it, override the `migration`
 getter.
 Here's an example: Let's say you wanted to add a due date to your todo entries:
 ```dart